 Caring for your Full-Paint Masterpiece™ Finish

 Make sure the unit is cool to the touch before washing.
-Wash your motor coach in a shaded area with warm (not hot) water and a mild automotive wash product (most other liquid soaps, like dish soap, contain harsh detergents that will dissolve wax).
+Wash your motor coach in a shaded area with warm water and a mild automotive wash product.
+Do not use dish soap, which contains harsh detergents that will harm your finish.

 Undoubtedly, one of the best things you can do to protect the finish of your coach is to shelter it from the elements.
 Storage strategies may include weatherproof coach covers, right up to climate-controlled buildings and everything in between.
-A general rule is to provide your coach with the best protection you can afford, and use it.
+A general rule is to provide your coach with the best protection you can afford.